 - 12 small fresh strawberries

-- four butter cookies (Petit Beurre for instance)
+- four butter cookies (such as Petits Beurres)

-Panna cotta.
-Combine all the pannacotta ingredients (if using gelatin, see instructions below) in a medium saucepan and bring to a simmer, stirring from time to time (do not let it boil).
-Let cool for five minutes.
-Rinse four half-cup ramequins or bowls quickly under cold water, do not dry (this will help unmold them if you choose to), and distribute the panna cotta mixture evenly among them.
-Keep in the refrigerator until firm, about three hours or overnight.
+- Rinse 4 half-cup ramequins or bowls quickly under cold water, and do not dry (this will help unmold them if you choose to).
+Divide the panna cotta mixture evenly among them.
+Refrigerate until set, at least 3 hours or overnight.

-Strawberry coulis.
-Rinse the strawberries quickly under cool water and drain.
-Cut the stems off, and cut strawberries in quarters.
-Combine in a small saucepan with the sugar and two tablespoons of water.
-Bring to a simmer and remove from heat immediately.
-Pour into the bowl of a blender or food processor and mix with short pulses.
-Cover, let cool to room temperature and refrigerate until ready to serve.
+- To make the strawberry coulis, combine the strawberries a small saucepan with the sugar and two tablespoons of water.
+Bring to a simmer and remove from the heat immediately.
+Using a blender or food processor, process until smooth.
+Cover, let cool to room temperature, and refrigerate until ready to serve.

-Serve the panna cotta in their ramequins topped with a layer of coulis, or unmold them carefully onto plates and drizzle with the coulis.
-In both cases, you can decorate each plate with three whole strawberries and a butter cookie.
+- Serve the panna cotta in their ramequins topped with a layer of coulis, or unmold carefully onto plates and drizzle with the coulis.
+Decorate each plate with three whole strawberries and a butter cookie.